 2016.
 9 Minutes.

+We think that solving problems of the city depends on empathy.
+Political solutions are embedded in personal experiences, and vice versa.
 Debra says that taking part in this project has allowed her to confront things she had walled off, and brought her farther along toward recovery.
 An unexpected testament to what film can do.

 Wyatt Jackson is an Emmy and Peabody Award winning artist who has been inspiring others through the art of dance for nearly two decades.
 He has danced in productions such as the Tony nominated Black and Blue and Body and Soul, and has taught contemporary dance at Boston Conservatory, Jacobs Pillow Dance Festival and many other institutions.

 Composer Sheldon Mirowitz has scored many films for Ascher and Jordan, and created the scores for more than 50 film and TV projects, receiving three Emmy nominations.
 Films include the Peabody Award winning mini-series “Odyssey of Life” and the comedy “Outside Providence.”
 Along with composing and performing, Sheldon is a professor of film scoring at Berklee College of Music.

 Deme5 (Ricardo Gomez) created Roxbury Love, the vibrant mural of Nelson Mandela that was a neighborhood icon for many years.
 He’s an artist, designer and muralist who works in many formats and media.
 Click here for more on his work.